-Caivan (Stittsville South) Inc. and Caivan (Stittsville West) Ltd. (the "owner"), has retained Goldberg Group as land use planners in relation to the Official Plan Amendment ("OPA"), Zoning By-law Amendment ("ZBA") and Draft Plan of Subdivision ("DPS") applications seeking to permit the development of approximately 1,439 residential dwellings in the form of single detached and townhouses (rear lane, stacked and back to back) on the lands known municipally as 5993 and 6115 Flewellyn Road and 6030 and 6070 Fernbank Road, in the City of Ottawa (the "subject site").
+Caivan (Stittsville South) Inc. and Caivan (Stittsville West) Ltd. (the "owner"), has retained Goldberg Group as land use planners in relation to the Official Plan Amendment ("OPA") application seeking to permit the development of approximately 1,439 residential dwellings in the form of single detached and townhouses (two-storey, stacked and back to back) on the lands known municipally as 6070 Fernbank Road, and 5993 and 6115 Flewellyn Road, in the City of Ottawa (the "subject site").